 - Support of projects within the field of sustainable fashion

-- Collaboration with the Ministry of Agriculture, Viticulture and Rural Development to create a food council and even a food policy
+- Collaboration with the Ministry of Agriculture, Viticulture and Rural Development to create a food policy

 Nutri-Score – Implementation of additional information on nutritional energy and amounts of nutriments

 Since the end of 2016, nutrition declarations on all packaged food products have been regulated on a European level.
 However, these tables have remained difficult for consumers to understand and are rarely consulted.